f5devcentral/f5-professional-services/examples/f5-distributed-cloud/postman/README.md

 Collection contains subfolder with examples for the following tasks:
   * **Deploy Single HTTP Application + WAAP Manual DNS/Cert (1 App)** - for BYO Cert/Key + CNAME based DNS delegation
   * **Deploy Single HTTP Application + WAAP Auto DNS/Cert (1 App)** - for Auto Manage Cert+DNS (DNS zones delgetated to XC)

+**Note**: It is recommended to bindfold your TLS private key before deploying an HTTPS LB.
+A helper script to accomplish this task can be found here: https://github.com/f5devcentral/f5-professional-services/tree/main/tools/f5-xc-blindfold

 ### **F5-XC-Data-Retrieval_collection.json**
 Used to retrieve logs and configuration information from a tenant/namespace/application